 Chili-Lime Rubbed Tofu, Pasta de Los Angeles, Spinach Linguine with Edamame Pesto, and Curried Chickpeas and Greens on Autostraddle

 Isa Does It.
 As of the time of my writing this, it’s Isa’s newest cookbook and is pretty universally loved on the internet.
 Not that any of her books are not loved, but I think this one is having a special impact on people because all of the recipes are designed to be very quick and easy.
 I made the marbled chocolate swirl banana bread the same day that I ran a 50K ultramarathon, just to give you an idea of how dang easy it was!
-And that VERY SAME DAY, J and I also made (as a team), the full spread of ‘nacho night’ recipes including her insanely good cashew queso blanco.
+And that VERY SAME DAY, my partner and I also made (as a team), the full spread of ‘nacho night’ recipes including her insanely good cashew queso blanco.
 See?
 Even someone whose legs are pretty much giving out beneath her, can easily make these recipes.

 Creamy Sundried Tomato Penne with Broccoli on No Meat Athlete